HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 * `-EVSigners`: Uses EVSigners policy rule option.
 If you want to use this parameter, make sure you use it for both PrepMode and AuditAndEnforce parameters.
 [Read more about EV Signers](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#policies-with-requiredev-signers-rule-option)

-* `-Deployit`: Indicates that the policy will be deployed.
+* `-Deploy`: Indicates that the policy will be deployed.
 If you want to deploy the final strict kernel-mode base policy Signed, do not use this parameter with `-AuditAndEnforce`.
 Instead just create the policy and then use [Deploy-SignedWDACConfig](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Deploy-SignedWDACConfig) cmdlet to deploy it.

 <br>